statesman/single-page-project/README.md

 ### slack msg

-Need a .slack file with the Webhook URL from Slack configurations
+Need a .slack file with the Webhook URL from Slack configurations.